-As I said above, the composting is fairly straightforward, assuming you can get your hands on brown waste (and if you recycle your paper and add some cups of dirt to the mix, you should be fine), but the problems are finding somewhere to use all your compost, and the possibility of your compost stinking and annoying neighbors.
+As I said above, the composting is fairly straightforward, assuming you can get your hands on some brown waste (and if you recycle your paper and add some cups of dirt to the mix, you should be fine).
+The problems are (a) finding somewhere to use all your compost and (b) the possibility of your compost stinking and annoying neighbors.
 Let’s deal with the second one first.

-Composting doesn’t stink.
-As long as you keep your composting in an airtight container, it’s not going to smell except – possibly – when you open it to check on it.
-And then it’s only going to smell if your ratios are off.
+As long as you keep your composting in an airtight container, it’s not going to smell.
+Especially if you use a composter with a charcoal filter.
 If you open up a compost container and find it’s stinky, close it back up quickly.
 Then collect some more brown material to add to your heap, open the bag, quickly add the new material, and close it back up again.
 At most, your neighbors will get a brief whiff.
 They probably won’t have any idea where it’s coming from.
 If this doesn’t fix the odor problem, check the troubleshooting guide.

 - Give your leftover compost to friends and neighbors who can use it.

 - See if any local gardeners or landscaping contractors want it.
-(Surprisingly, many won’t take it for fear of violating some rule or regulation or another.)
+(Surprisingly, many won’t take it.)

 - A local farm might take it.

 - Call your city.
-There could be programs for taking composted soil, or they might simply have a use for it.
+Some have programs for taking composted soil, or they might just have a use for it.